LSSTDESC/ImageProcessingPipelines/doc/DRPCookbook.rst

 LDM-151 (reproduced below), we can identify the static sky pipeline as being just steps 1, 2, 3 and 5.
 (Steps 2 and 3 could be skipped in an initial implementation: this was the approach taken in Twinkles.)
-The dynamic sky pipeline *should* just be step 4 (i.e. it should re-use the `calexp`s from step 1 in the static sky pipeline).
+The time domain pipeline *should* just be step 4 (i.e. it should re-use the `calexp`s from step 1 in the static sky pipeline).

 .. figure:: https://github.com/lsst/LDM-151/raw/master/figures/drp_coaddition_and_diffim.png
    :name: LDM-151-Fig-9